 In spring 2012, a New York judge ruled it wasn’t defamatory to call someone gay, even if he or she was heterosexual.
 As more LGBTQ people come out and more cities and states provide protections based on sexual orientation and gender identity, the stigma of being LGBTQ has lessened.
 As a result, reporters are more likely to cover issues that affect LGBTs (e.g., jobs, the economy, marriage, health care), and encounter people who are openly gay.
 How do you ask if someone is gay without prying?

 First and foremost, be sensitive.
 Realize that some LGBTQ people are out and proud and some are very much closeted.
 It’s a personal decision and it isn’t ethical for a reporter to pass judgment on someone else’s decision or journey.

 Second, think about why you want to know and why a reader would want to know.
 Does it add to the story?
 Is it important to telling the person’s own story?
 Would it seem out of place if you omitted it?
 Would it seem out of place if you added it?

 Reasons to Ask – And Reasons to Refrain from Asking

 Reasons to ask:

 - It adds context to the story.
-Are you interviewing the person specifically because s/he is a member of the LGBT community?
+Are you interviewing the person specifically because s/he is a member of the LGBTQ community?
 If so, ask to confirm and ask how s/he identifies.

 - It is central to the story.
 Would it seem out of place if you didn’t mention it?
 For example, if you are covering same-sex marriage, anti-discrimination laws, “Don’t Ask, Don’t Tell,” it’s relevant to include that the person is or could be directly impacted by the events.